Flux159/spanner-orm/README.md

 - **Single Object Model for PostgreSQL & Spanner:** Define your database schema once using a Drizzle-inspired syntax that supports both PostgreSQL and Google Spanner.
 This unified approach simplifies development and ensures consistency across database environments.

-- **Dual-Dialect Migration Generation:** Automatically produce migration files with the appropriate DDL for both PostgreSQL and Spanner.
-Migrations can be executed via the `spanner-orm-cli migrate` command or programmatically within your application.
+- **Dual-Dialect Migration Generation & CLI:** Automatically produce migration files with the appropriate DDL for both PostgreSQL and Spanner.
+Manage your database schema evolution effortlessly with the `spanner-orm-cli migrate` command (supporting `latest`, `down`, `create`) or run migrations programmatically.

 - **Flexible Query Construction:** Build type-safe queries using an intuitive query builder, or fall back to raw SQL (via the `sql` template literal tag) when you need fine-grained control or dialect-specific features.